viksl/kritapluginpiemenu/README.md

 Check the video in section 1/

 ## 5/ Known Issues
-None (will be updated when something appears)
+- Some applications which steal keyEvents from Krita might cause the pie menu to get stuck in general for single use it shouldn't be a problem but this needs testing with recording/streaming apps if they cause problems or not.
+I tested this with OBS on windows 10 and there we NO problems.
+(no solution for now other than restarting Krita)

 ## 6/ Possible future updates
 - New actions
-    Color Selector

-Currently no plans, depends on what is needed through testing, feel free to let me know here:
+(Depends on what is needed through testing, wishes, ..., feel free to let me know through krita-artists.org)